owncloud-archive/documentation/admin_manual/configuration/server/occ_apps_command.rst

  sudo -u www-data php occ ldap:search [--group] [--offset="..."]
  [--limit="..."] search

-Searches will match at the beginning of the attribute value only.
+Searches match at the beginning of the attribute value only.
 This example searches for ``givenNames`` that start with "rob":

 ::

  sudo -u www-data php occ ldap:search "rob"

-This will find robbie, roberta, and robin.
+This will find _robbie_, _roberta_, and _robin_.
 Broaden the search to find, for example, ``jeroboam`` with the asterisk wildcard:

 ::